-Working Equitation is an inclusive equestrian sport that welcomes all breeds of horses and ponies and any style of equipment (including bitless bridles).
+Working Equitation is an inclusive equestrian sport that welcomes all breeds of horses and ponies and many different styles of equipment (including bitless bridles).

 This sport brings the traditional farm and field-related tasks performed by horses into the modern equestrian arena.
-It has different types of horses, clothing and saddlery, which is distinguishing trait of this discipline when compared to other equestrian sports.
+Working Equitation welcomes different types of horses, rider attire and saddlery, which is distinguishing trait of this discipline when compared to other equestrian sports.

-In the arena they do exercises that they do in the field – for example, open the gate, pass over a bridge, jump over a straw bale, stay near a table and drink a glass of water, down a corridor, touch a bell and come back.
+A Working Equitation competition consists of 4 phases- a Dressage Test, Ease of Handling, Speed, and Cattle work.
+In the Ease of Handling and Speed phases, the horse and rider combinations ride a course and complete exercises that they would in the field – for example, open the gate, pass over a bridge, jump over a low rail, cross a bridge, ride down a corridor, touch a bell and come back.

-This mix of dressage or the classical way of riding with gymkhana, with cattle work, offers variety to the horse and rider.
-Versatility is important as there are a lot of riders who don’t want to do traditional dressage, they can compete at a high level in working equitation but still play and be happy.
+Working Equitation offers variety to the horse and rider.
+Versatility is important and there are a lot of riders who no longer wish to compete in pure dressage- they can compete at a high level in working equitation!

 Brookleigh Working Equitation along with a panel of coaches who specialise in their chosen fields offers you state of the art facilities and a safe and fun learning environment for you and your horse.